-Inventories are measured at the lower of cost and net realizable value, in accordance with IAS 2.
+Inventories are measured at the lower of cost and net realizable value.
 Cost is determined using the first-in-first-out (FIFO) method or weighted average cost.
 The cost of inventories includes all costs for purchasing hardware.
 Net realizable value is the expected selling price during the normal course of business less the estimated costs associated with the completion and sale of an asset.